-When aortic mineralization is observed in cats, it should be examined that chronic renal failure and underlying disease that triggers arteriosclerosis.
-It also has to check the cardiac disease, because there may be a loss of aortic elasticity and increased afterload.
-Molecular biological mechanisms should be the subject of future research.
+When aortic mineralization was observed in cats, chronic renal failure and underlying diseases that triggers arteriosclerosis should be examined.
+In addition, cardiac diseases should be ruled out for a loss of aortic elasticity and increased afterload.
+Molecular biological mechanisms such as osteopontin should be the subject of future research.